Modification Lawyers in Worcester

 In cases where one or both parents are unfit to care for their children, it may be appropriate to file a complaint for modification and request a change in physical custody, legal custody, or both to ensure that the children receive proper care.
 In emergency situations, the court can file temporary orders to modify a divorce decree or other type of custody judgment.
 This allows the court to meet the immediate needs of the parents and children.

 If there is a change of income for the paying spouse or payee, either one may file a complaint for modification and request an adjustment to the child support obligation.
 Regarding alimony, the court has the ultimate discretion when modifying alimony amounts and can consider factors such as increased income from new employment or decreased income due to involuntary loss of employment or illness.
-With our Worcester family law attorneys, you can get diligent legal assistance for your case in Massachusetts.
+With our Worcester family modification lawyers, you can get diligent legal assistance for your case in Massachusetts.

 Request a FREE Consultation or Call (508) 425-6330.